cjacker/opensource-toolchain-avr/README.md

 * Programmer:
   + ISP Programmer (either usbasp or usbtiny)
-  + Or an arduino uno/nano board (which can be turn to a ISP programer)
+  + Or an arduino uno/nano board (which can be turned to a ISP programer)
   + Or CH340 serial adatper with a self-made adapter to support programming with debugwire/UPDI.
-  + [Optional] Or High voltage debugwire and UPDI programmer to rescue your “bricked” device.
+  + [Optional] Or High voltage debugwire and UPDI programmer to rescue your “bricked” device (you can make them yourself).
-  + Or All debugers mentioned below.
+  + Or All debuggers mentioned below.

 * Debugger:
   + AVR JTAG ICE and above for JTAG (only about 10 of the oldest model of AVR has JTAG support, such as M128)